Fix: An error has occurred while launching the game COD MW2 / Warzone

 Warzone Command Line Options

-9. Repair the game files.
+9. Repair the Game Files

-1. Open the Battle.net client on your system.
+1. Open the Battle.net client.

 Repairing Call of Duty Warzone